-CFR 5.2003 • Domestic violence includes felony or misdemeanor crimes committed by a current or former spouse or intimate partner of the victim under the family or domestic violence laws of the jurisdiction receiving grant funding, and in the case of victim services, includes the user or attempted use of physical abuse or sexual abuse, or a pattern of any other coercive behavior committed, enabled, or solicited to gain or maintain power and control over a victim, including verbal, psychological, economic, or technological abuse that may or may not constitute criminal behavior, by a person who is: The current or former spouse or intimate partner of the victim, or person similarly situated to a spouse or intimate partner of the victim A person who is cohabitating or has cohabitated with the victim as a spouse or intimate partner A person with whom the victim shares a child in common A person who commits acts against an youth or adult victim who is protected from those acts under the domestic or family violence laws of the jurisdiction • Dating violence means violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim; and where the existence of such a relationship will be determined based on a consideration of the following factors: - The length of the relationship The type of relationship The frequency of interaction between the persons involved in the relationship
+• Domestic violence includes felony or misdemeanor crimes committed by a current or former spouse or intimate partner of the victim under the family or domestic violence laws of the jurisdiction receiving grant funding, and in the case of victim services, includes the user or attempted use of physical abuse or sexual abuse, or a pattern of any other coercive behavior committed, enabled, or solicited to gain or maintain power and control over a victim, including verbal, psychological, economic, or technological abuse that may or may not constitute criminal behavior, by a person who is: The current or former spouse or intimate partner of the victim, or person similarly situated to a spouse or intimate partner of the victim A person who is cohabitating or has cohabitated with the victim as a spouse or intimate partner A person with whom the victim shares a child in common A person who commits acts against an youth or adult victim who is protected from those acts under the domestic or family violence laws of the jurisdiction • Dating violence means violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim; and where the existence of such a relationship will be determined based on a consideration of the following factors: - The length of the relationship - The type of relationship - The frequency of interaction between the persons involved in the relationship.

-- Sexual assault means any nonconsensual act proscribed by federal, tribal, or state law, including when the victim lacks the capacity to consent. - Stalking means engaging in a course of conduct directed at a specific person that would cause a reasonable person to: - Fear for the person's individual safety or the safety of others; or - Suffer substantial emotional distress - Affiliated individual means: - A spouse, parent, brother or sister, or child of that person, or an individual to whom that person stands in the place of a parent or guardian; or - Any individual, tenant, or lawful occupant living in the household of that individual.
+- Sexual assault means any nonconsensual act proscribed by federal, tribal, or state law, including when the victim lacks the capacity to consent. - Stalking means engaging in a course of conduct directed at a specific person that would cause a reasonable person to: - Fear for the person's individual safety or the safety of others; or - Suffer substantial emotional distress - Affiliated person means the tenant's spouse, parent, sibling, or child; or any individual, tenant, or lawful occupant living in the tenant's household; or anyone for whom the tenant acts as parent/guardian of a victim of domestic violence, dating violence, sexual assault, or stalking. - Victim means any victim of VAWA violence/abuse, regardless of actual or perceived sexual orientation, gender identity, sex, or marital status.